Who Is This For?

 | Photoshop large canvas (8000x6000) | Smooth | Smooth |

 The RTX 4070 Laptop is capable but clearly a generation behind.
-For GPU-heavy exports, the gaming laptops are faster.
-For color-critical preview work, nothing touches this OLED.
+For GPU-heavy exports, the gaming laptops are faster, and I felt it during long Premiere renders.
+But for color-critical preview work and editing, nothing touches this OLED.
+I’ll take the slower exports for a screen I can trust.

 Display